These egg casserole recipes are a great way to get excited about breakfast.

 Top it with crusty bread and bake until golden and delicious.

-This simple and affordable breakfast casserole from Paula Deen is very clever.
+This simple and affordable breakfast bake from Paula Deen is very clever.

 Adding a layer of white bread to the bottom of the pan serves as a makeshift breakfast crust.
 It absorbs all of those delicious breakfast flavors.